Professionals, licensed access and/or lay clients may contact chambers to obtain a fee quotation for legal services.

 Description of barristers most commonly provided legal services

-Barristers at 187 Fleet Street all specialise in criminal work.
+Barristers at 187 Chambers all specialise in criminal work.
 Our barristers represent and advise clients facing criminal charges in both the Crown Courts and the Magistrates Court.
 We also act for clients in the High Court and the Court of Appeal.

 They also act on behalf of the Crown Prosecution Service, HMRC, SFO and the FCA